 • Long pants and white oxford with school tie will be worn on all Mass days.

 Nov.
 1st - March 31st

-Black pants and white oxford with school tie; Black belt
+Black pants (no jeans, jogger fit or cargo style pants are allowed) and white oxford with school tie; Black belt

 Black or white socks covering the ankle at all times